41 Airspeed Definitions & Measurement

 What Does an ASI Measure?

 It is best to understand precisely what an airspeed indicator (ASI) measures.
-An ASI, as shown in the figure below, is one of the most fundamental instruments used for flight, and the readings made by an ASI are used not only for piloting but also for engineering purposes.
-An ASI is a pressure-measuring (pneumatic) instrument that responds to dynamic pressure variations with a scale calibrated in speed units.
-The ASI is calibrated to read airspeed, usually in units of “knots” (kts), which means nautical miles per hour.
-Units of “knots” are used universally in aviation, but some ASIs may be calibrated in units of km/h (kph).
+An ASI, as shown in Figure 2, is one of the most fundamental instruments used in flight, and the readings from an ASI are used not only for piloting but also for engineering purposes.
+An ASI is a pressure-measuring (pneumatic) instrument that responds to dynamic pressure or “” variations with a scale calibrated in speed units.
+Recall that freestream dynamic pressure is given by

-Analysis
+Airspeed Analysis

 (3)